ahurford/quantitative-training-resources/README.md

 3. If you just have comments, then submit these as an `issue`.
 4. If you want to make edits, then you have two options:
   * a.
 Edit directly on the github website
   * b.
-Download the file and edit it locally using your own software.
+Download the file and edit it locally using your own software, then submit the update back to github.
 5. You can also add a file to the repository.

 ### 3a.
 Editing directly on the github website